lemontron/poon-router/README.md

 ```

 Some React routers have routes defined in `<Route/>` tags, but in Poon Router, routes are defined at the root level of
 the code.
 You can put a bunch of these next to each other to define all the routes.
-You can put these at the root level,
+Poon Router will prioritize higher
-even in the same file as `createRoot`.
-Poon Router will prioritize higher routes first when matching.
+routes first when matching.

 ```javascript
 defineRoute(name, path, component, type);